Maryland casinos kicked off retail sports betting in December 2021 with nearly $16.5 million in total wagers after a mid-month launch.

-However, even by the most optimistic estimates, officials don’t expect mobile wagering to be up and running in the Old Line State until the start of the football season in September 2022.
+However, even by the most optimistic estimates, officials don’t expect online betting to be up and running in the Old Line State until the start of the football season in September 2022.

-In jurisdictions with both mobile and retail betting, mobile wagering usually accounts for the overwhelming majority of wagering.
-Online betting, in fact, accounted for nearly 87% of the $50.1 billion legally bet in the US in 2021.
+In jurisdictions with both online and retail betting, online sports betting usually accounts for the overwhelming majority of wagering.
+Online betting accounted for nearly 87% of the $50.1 billion legally bet in the US in 2021.

-In other words, despite the Maryland casinos’ sports-betting success in December 2021, it should pale in comparison to what the market produces a year from now.
-Once mobile operators can collect bets from statewide with no in-person transactions, the market’s growth could really explode.
+In other words, despite the Maryland casinos’ sports-betting success in December 2021, it should pale compared to what the market produces a year from now.
+Once online betting operators can collect bets statewide with no in-person transactions, the market’s growth could really explode.